|

 Q: What are the properties of the sums of even and odd numbers?

-A: A sum of numbers is even if it consists of an even number of odd integers.
-Conversely, if it consists of an odd number of odd integers, the sum is odd.
+A: A sum is even if it consists of an even number of odd integers.
+Conversely, if it contains an odd number of odd integers, the sum is odd.

 Q: What happens when you square an even or an odd number?